Our goal is always to increase research capacity, research expertise and deliver clear patient benefits.

 We work in partnership with a range of organisations; public, private and not-for-profit sectors, UK statutory funding institutes and other medical research charities who all share an interest in our strategic themes:

 Our flexible approach allows us to work across a wide range of UK and international partners.
-We have a variety of business models and span several initiatives, from co-funding large scale research projects to support for the very best early-stage renal research careers.
+We have a variety of business models, from co-funding large scale research projects to offering support for the very best early-stage renal research careers.

 Why partner with us?